 In traditional Arab fairy tales, being the "master" of a djinn has always been a precarious position to be in, so perhaps this interpretation is more apt than can be told on first blush.

 Jeannie's sister.
 Homewrecking troublemaker or a bored, unhappy slave whose sister naively rubbed her freedom and her attractive master's lack of demands in her face?
 Of the two masters of hers who appeared on the show, one was an ugly, ancient chainsmoker who imprisoned her most of the day and threatened to whip her, and one was a brute who was never there and pulled her around by the hair when he was.
+Then when the second one accidentally stumbled onto one of her events, his decides in a split second to kill her.
+She was only spared cause Rogers used up the one wish he gave them as compensation to ask him not to.
+While played for laughs, there is nothing to suggest he wasn't completely serious in his intentions (her response to him even turning up is more or less to cower in terror).
 Having not been freed like Jeannie, she was forced to obey their every command, whenever they could find her.
 Her malicious streak seems to be a genie trait, not completely a personal one.
 Jeannie herself did many of the same things on occasion to get what she wanted.

 The surprisingly large LazyTown fandom is known for its interpretations of character backstories.
 Fanfiction writers often give Robbie Rotten a tragic past.
 A few diehards have created interpretations of the mythical "Number Nine", mentioned only in one episode.
 A lot of fan theories revolve around Nine being Sportacus' father.

 Another story interpretation is in this thread; Robbie Rotten is a Tragic Hero, and the series actually takes place After the End so his goal to keep the kids inside is actually to protect them from radiation.